MicrosoftDocs/azure-devops-yaml-schema/task-reference/use-python-version-v0.md

 As of version 0.150 of the task, version spec will also accept `pypy2` or `pypy3`.

+As of version 0.213.1 of the task, version spec will also accept `pypy2.x` or `pypy3.x`.

 ::: moniker-end

 If the task completes successfully, the task's output variable will contain the directory of the Python installation: